MicrosoftDocs/memdocs/memdocs/intune/fundamentals/migrate-to-intune.md

     For more information on the impact of existing Intune licenses, go to [Before you begin](#before-you-begin) (in this article).

-2. **Sign in to the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431)** with Azure AD Global or License administrator rights.
+2. **Sign in to the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431)** with Microsoft Entra Global or License administrator rights.

 3. **Enable [coexistence](mdm-authority-set.md#coexistence)**.
 When enabled: